It is the oldest practice in the world.

 To work with shamanistic practices is beautiful, ethereal, indescribable as modern earth based language cannot translate what is seen and gifted on journeys or within ecstatic conversation without extracting the wonder, beauty and magic of what we see.
 We let the outcome, after processing, of what has been gifted, illuminate what is inexplicable and indescribable without language diluting the wonder that is experienced.

-This simple prayer, is a beautiful attempt to simply express gratitude for what is because expressing gratitude for Creation's, Deep Beauty's intervention is extremely powerful energy and a wonderful mantra, that will assist the elevating of one's vibration:
+This simple prayer, is a beautiful attempt to simply express gratitude for what is because expressing gratitude for Creation's, for Deep Beauty's intervention is extremely powerful energy and a wonderful mantra, that will assist the elevating of one's vibration:

 thank you for the gift of life